Konfido/alfred-pkmanager/README.md

 A Alfred Workflow worked with Typora to handle your personal knowledge base that works on top of Markdown files.

+> Note: Working in Process, some content may differ between versions.

 ### Main Features: